zylon-ai/private-gpt/README.md

 - `ingest.py` uses `LangChain` tools to parse the document and create embeddings locally using `HuggingFaceEmbeddings` (`SentenceTransformers`).
 It then stores the result in a local vector database using `Chroma` vector store.
 - `secureGPT.py` uses OpenAI's enterprise GPT model to understand questions and create answers.
 The context for the answers is extracted from the local vector store using a similarity search to locate the right piece of context from the docs.

-# System Requirements

-## Python Version
-To use this software, you must have Python 3.10 or later installed.
-Earlier versions of Python will not compile.